symonk/pydocs/docs/source/_data_structures/sets/sets.rst

     - Come in two flavours :class:`set` (mutable) & :class:`frozenset` (immutable).
     - Sets cannot contain other sets as they are not hashable, they can contain :class:`frozenset` instances.
     - Sets offer quick membership testing `in` and removing duplicates from other collections.
-    - Sets support a whole host of mathematical operations (set theory) such as `union`, `difference`, `intersection` etc.
+    - Sets support a whole host of mathematical operations (set theory) such as `union` & `intersection` etc.

 -----

-Set Instantiation
+Sets: Instantiation
 -----------------

 Python sets can be created in a number of different ways: